icambron/printable_calendar/README.md

     --refresh-token  Google refresh token
     -p, --period     Time period to use.
 Accepts work_week, american_week, intl_week, month, day.
 Defaults to work_week --title          Title for this calendar
-    --starting-from  Date to anchor on.
+    -s, --starting-from  Date to anchor on.
 Defaults to today.
 Format as YYYY-MM-DD --calendar-ids   Google calendar IDs
 ```